pansworld/probability/basics/README.md

 If there are $n_1$ outcomes from experiment 1 and for each outcome of experiement 1 we have $n_2$ outcomes for experiment 2 and consequenty after $r-1$ experiments we have $n_r$ outcomes then the total overall possible outcomes of all the combined experiments are $n_1\*n_2\*n_3...*n_r$

 **Example**
 If you have ice-cream with two things to experiment.
-One is to choose a cone and the second is to choose a flavor.
-You can get the ice cream with or without cone in three flavors which is vanilla, chocolate and strawberry.
+One is to choose a cone (2 outcomes) and the second is to choose a flavor.
+You can get the ice cream with or without cone in three flavors which is vanilla, chocolate and strawberry (3 outcomes).
 The total number of outcomes for all choices is 6 as shown below:

 | Choice of Cone | Choice of Flavor |
 |----------------|------------------|